BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Python_Introduction.rst

 Executing a Filter
 ------------------

-Within the complex library the :ref:`Filter` is the object that will perform an action that could result in DataArrays being added, moved, removed, or nothing at all to the :ref:`DataStructure`.
-Executing a complex filter can be done in one of two ways.
+Within the simplnx library the :ref:`Filter` is the object that will perform an action that could result in DataArrays being added, moved, removed, or nothing at all to the :ref:`DataStructure`.
+Executing a simplnx filter can be done in one of two ways.

 - Immediate Mode